e271828e/Flight.jl/docs/notes/design/framework_spec.md

 stable device id the trace, heartbeat and diagnostics speak is assigned at `attach!` — monotonic per `Simulation`, never reused — and lives exactly as long as the entry: across runs (roster persistence, [§10.6](#106-run-lifecycle-and-partial-advance)), until `detach!`.
-Admission is a four-part check at the attach point, in
+Admission is a three-part check at the attach point, in
 order: **identity** — an already-rostered instance is rejected (`AlreadyAttached`, naming the entry and its binding), because rebinding has an explicit spelling — `detach!` then `attach!`, both legal at any